opendatainsights/Transport-Connectivity-Inequality/README.md

 ## About Open Data Insights

-[Open Data Insights](https://opendatainsights.org) is a UK-focused open-access research initiative that transforms public datasets into actionable, policy-relevant analysis.
-We bridge the gap between open government data and the communities, councils, and organisations that need it most.
+[Open Data Insights](https://opendatainsights.org) is a UK-focused open-access research initiative that turns public datasets into analysis that councils, health bodies, and civil society organisations can act on.

 > *Open data should lead to open decisions.*